A Comprehensive Guide to Differential Privacy: From Theory to User Expectations: Differential Privacy in Machine Learning

-\item \textbf{Hyperparameter Sensitivity:} DP algorithms are highly sensitive to hyperparameter settings, such as learning rates and clipping norms.
-Selecting optimal values is challenging because traditional tuning methods can consume the privacy budget (see Section \ref{sec_hyperparameters} for guidance).
+\item \textbf{Hyperparameter Sensitivity and Training Stability:} DP algorithms are highly sensitive to hyperparameter settings, such as learning rates, clipping norms, and noise multipliers.
+Selecting suitable values is challenging because traditional tuning procedures can consume part of the privacy budget (see Section~\ref{sec_hyperparameters}). {Moreover, gradient clipping introduces bias in gradient estimates, and together with noise injection can destabilize optimization, particularly in early training phases, often requiring smaller learning rates, warm-up schedules, or gradient-norm monitoring to avoid divergence and maintain stable training.}

 \item \textbf{Data Requirements:} DP methods typically require large datasets to maintain utility.
 In scenarios with limited data, the added noise for privacy can overwhelm the signal, degrading performance.